 “Rising above the everyday hubbub of domestic life, parents must consider how they wish to channel religious activity in the household purposefully in accord with their values and goals.”

-‘“I am the religious formator of my children’ should be a primary point of parental self-identity and responsibility.”
+‘“I as the religious formator of my children should be a primary point of parental self-identity and responsibility.”